banisterious/obsidian-oneirometrics/docs/user/guides/date-navigator.md

 ### Navigation Memory
 The Enhanced Date Navigator remembers your navigation history, allowing you to quickly return to previously visited dates.
 Use the navigation memory controls in the header to revisit important dates.

-### Quarter View
-Switch to quarter view to see three months at once, perfect for identifying seasonal patterns in your dreams or tracking longer-term trends.

 ### Pattern Tooltips
 The rich tooltip system provides detailed analysis including: